 Below are seven of the best essential oils for joint pain, with explanations of their use and effectiveness.

 Several compounds in eucalyptus have been shown to reduce inflammation, swelling, and pain.

 Eucalyptus essential oil is derived from the eucalyptus tree leaves that grow in Australia and some other parts of the world.
-Throughout history, the aboriginal people of Australia used eucalyptus as an all-around remedy including a natural remedy for joint pain.
+Throughout history, the indigenous people of Australia used eucalyptus as an all-around remedy, including a natural remedy for joint pain.

 This oil contains anti-inflammatory, antispasmodic, and antiseptic properties which provide significant relief from muscle and joint pain.
 It also has a cooling and refreshing effect, which works to reduce stress and mental exhaustion.